fsiddiqi03/Parking-Status-Website/README.md

-# Project Overview: Loyola University Chicago Parking Lot Notification System
+# Project Overview: Parking Lot Notification System

 This system is a serverless, cloud-based architecture designed to provide real-time parking status notifications for Loyola University Chicago.
 It informs users about the current parking availability through a web application hosted on AWS, utilizing a range of AWS services for optimized performance, scalability, and reliability.
 Infrastructure is handled through the use of Terraform.
-Tech: React.js, Express.js, Python, Terraform, JavaScript

 # AWS Architecture Components: